slw07g/chrome-search-engine-importer/README.md

 Custom Search Engines can also function as keyword shortcuts to URLs, if you don't wish to fumble around with your bookmarks and would rather type in a keyword in the search bar + <Enter> to take you to where you are trying to go.

 However, when you collaborate with other people who often use the same systems that you do, it can be helpful to share these custom search gines with one another.
-The https://zapier.com/blog/add-search-engine-to-chrome/ for adding custom search engines does not scale well when you need to share a lot of them.
+The [manual method](https://zapier.com/blog/add-search-engine-to-chrome/) for adding custom search engines does not scale well when you need to share a lot of them.
 Thus, the need for this script to make that manual process easier and the framework of defining custom search engine keywords as YAML files.

 # How does it work?